Step 1 – Learn

 Your Team At The Workplace

 - Paid Student Intern: in charge of projects or programs.
 These jobs involve more independence and self-motivation often found in roles such as orientation leaders, elected officers, publication writers, activities planners, residential advisors, tutors, etc. Off-campus paid interns do important work for the employer.
 You are “in charge” of getting the job done with less direction and daily supervision.
-Bosses expect you to use the skills and dynamics discussed above in order to make your program a success.
+Supervisors expect you to use the skills and dynamics discussed above in order to make your program a success.

 - Volunteer: no pay, but rewarding work.
 It’s not uncommon that you do manual labor such as site clean-up, or restoration.
 Often it’s work with children, disadvantaged individuals, or people who need personal support.
 Sometimes it’s involvement in a club or social group.
 Always apply what you learned about being a good team player in these situations.
 Volunteer activities are a great way to gain experience and prove to future employers that you have the skills and commitment to succeed in other jobs.